 American missions against Kangu

-After the Japanese surrender, during late September 1945, this area was occupied by the Australian Army, 2 Corps, headquarters and ANGAU.
+Occupied by the Japanese until their official surrender of Japan in September 1945.
+During late September 1945, this area was occupied by the Australian Army, 2 Corps, headquarters and ANGAU.
 During early October 1945, Japanese Prisoners Of War (POW) from southern Bougainville were assembled at Kangu before being transported aboard landing craft to Fauro Island where they were detained at a POW Camp.

 battle did occur at this location when the Papua New Guinea Defense Force (PNGDF) established a camp at this location and were attacked by rebels from the Bougainville

 2002, an AusAid (Australian Aid) project to build a wharf at Kangu began construction.
 In preparation, MilSearch was contracted to search for and dispose of explosives in the area.
 Their search discovered many buried 7.7mm rifle cartridges, 140mm

 shells and a line of buried depth charges, presumably for detonation in the event of an Allied landing at this location.
 These UXO munitions were carefully collected and detonated prior to the start of construction.

 140mm Naval Gun Type 3 (1914) "Sea Coast Gun" No. 1

 140mm Naval Gun Type 3 (1914) "Sea Coast Gun" No. 2

 Built by the Japanese as a generator bunker.
 Postwar, the bunker was used as a jail by the Australian administration.
 The outer door